juanluisbaptiste/docker-postfix/README.md

 * `SMTP_USERNAME` Username to authenticate with.
 * `SMTP_PASSWORD` Password of the SMTP user.
 * `SERVER_HOSTNAME` Server hostname for the Postfix container.
 Emails will appear to come from the hostname's domain.
+* `POSTFIX_MYNETWORKS` Subnets from which relaying is allowed, if empty only the containers itself can relay.
+Escape the mask with a backslash.

 To use this container from anywhere, the 25 port needs to be exposed to the docker host server: